qt/qtwebengine-chromium/chromium/docs/speed/apk_size_regressions.md

      tools/binary_size/diagnose_bloat.py AFTER_GIT_REV --reference-rev BEFORE_GIT_REV --subrepo v8 --all

-You can usually find the before and after revs in the roll commit message ([example](https://chromium.googlesource.com/chromium/src/+/10c40fd863f4ae106650bba93b845f25c9b733b1))
+ * You can usually find the before and after revs in the roll commit message ([example](https://chromium.googlesource.com/chromium/src/+/10c40fd863f4ae106650bba93b845f25c9b733b1))
+    * Note that you may need to click through the link for the list of changes in order to find the actual first commit hash and use that one instead since some rollers (including v8) use extra commits for tagging not in master.
+In the linked example `BEFORE_GIT_REV` would actually be `876f37c` and not `c1dec05f`.

 ### Monochrome.apk Alerts